Aiko Satō (actress)

-Aiko Sato (佐藤 藍子, Satō Aiko) is a Japanese actress and tarento.
+Aiko Satō (佐藤 藍子, Satō Aiko) is a Japanese actress and tarento.

 Biography

 Career

-Sato was born in Kawasaki, Kanagawa, Japan and graduated from Hiji Women Gakuen High School.
+Satō was born in Kawasaki, Kanagawa, Japan and graduated from Hiji Women Gakuen High School.

 She won the 6th Japan Bishōjo Contest Grand Prize with Ryoko Yonekura in 1992.
-Despite sluggish in her debut, Sato co-starred in Seifuku Kojo Iinkai unit Icebox for a period of time.
+Despite sluggish in her debut, Satō co-starred in Seifuku Kojo Iinkai unit Icebox for a period of time.
 In 1996 she played a male character in the drama Hen.

 Personality

-Sato had a wide range of activities, such as presenting the Fuji Television series Unbelievable and playing a nurse in the NHK asadora Chura-san, and had the same level of popularity with the Japan Bishōjo Contest Grand Prize winner Yonekura.
+Satō had a wide range of activities, such as presenting the Fuji Television series Unbelievable and playing a nurse in the NHK asadora Chura-san, and had the same level of popularity with the Japan Bishōjo Contest Grand Prize winner Yonekura.

 Private life

 Her husband, Takuma Numata is a riding instructor.
-He knew her when she was in a riding club, and during her 30th birthday on 26 September 2007, Sato later announced that she married him.
+He knew her when she was in a riding club, and during her 30th birthday on 26 September 2007, Satō later announced that she married him.